jinalshah/devops-images/docs/architecture/cloud-layers.md

 # Cloud Layers Architecture

-The cloud-specific layers extend the base image with AWS and/or GCP tools, creating specialized variants optimized for single-cloud or multi-cloud workflows.
+The cloud-specific layers extend the base image with AWS and/or GCP tools, creating specialized variants optimised for single-cloud or multi-cloud workflows.

 ---